kubecost/docs/secondary-clusters.md

 This guide explains settings that can be tuned in order to run the minimum Kubecost components to run Kubecost more efficiently.

-See the [additional resources](#additional-resources) section below for complete examples in our github repo.
+See the [additional resources](#additional-resources) section below for complete examples in our GitHub repo.

 ## Kubecost Global